Common use cases¶

 Use Case 4: How to customise the initial boilerplate of your project¶

 Sometimes you might want to tailor the starting boilerplate of a Kedro project to your specific needs.
 For example, your organisation might have a standard CI script that you want to include in every new Kedro project.
-To this end, please visit the guide for creating Kedro starters to solve this extension requirement.
+To this end, see the guide for creating Kedro starters.